SumiSastri/dev-blogs/docs/programming-database-design/part3-ERDs-defining-entities-attributes-keys.md

 _Complex relationships_ refer to many-to-many (* .. *) associations and other advanced patterns beyond simple one-to-one or one-to-many relationships

-Determining strong and weak entities in relationships

-A _strong entity_ is an independent entity that can exist without relying on another entity.
-It has a unique identifier (primary key) that distinguishes it from other entities in the database.

-A _weak entity_ on the other hand relies on a strong entity and can not exist without it.
+There are two types of entities. _Strong entities_ are independent entities that can exist without relying on another entity.
+It has a unique identifier (primary key) that distinguishes it from other entities in the database. _Weak entities_ on the other hand, rely on a strong entity and can not exist without them.
 For example, a course and course material as entities in a university database show how without the course, course materials could not exist making the course a strong entity and the course material a weak entity.

 ## Attributes of an entity and their classification